The following Gunrou-Den FAQ is compliments of

 -------------------------------------------------------------------------------

-Here I put up a small history section so you will understand the events in the
+Here I put up a small history section so you will understand the

 game.